United Portuguese S.E.S. Inc.

 Ricardo da RosaRicardo was born on July 26, 1971 in San Diego to Joe & Marly da Rosa.
 Raised in Point Loma, he like his father, attended Cabrillo Elementary School and was an Altar Boy at St. Agnes Church.
 Like many his age, he was always in the parade and has many childhood memories of the Hall, the Festa, Fish Fry, and many other events.
 He hopes to preserve the institution of the Hall for generations to come and hopes he can add to the custodial nature of the board.
 Ricardo married in 2012 to Hanna Monica da Rosa who often volunteers in the Hall Kitchen.
 Ricardo became GM of the FV Pacific Princess in 2003.
 Now in his current capacity as an owner and operator he is heavily involved in the industry.
 He is an active member of the American Tuna Boat Association, State Department negotiation teams including covering the US Distant Water Tuna Fleet access agreements as well as being included in the US Delegation to the annual International Management Conference as well as 2 government Advisory Panels on fishing in the Pacific.
 Locally, Ricardo is involved in the San Diego community through the San Diego Rotary Club #33 and its work with Veterans as well as with the Monarch School.
 Recently he has been asked to be on the Executive Steering Committee for the redevelopment of Seaport Village.

-Gayle FrankGayle Frank is serving her third year as a Board of Director.
+Gayle FrankGayle Frank is serving her fourth year as a Board of Director.
 Gayle has been very involved in the Portuguese community majority of her life, learning about her culture from her Grandparents and Parents.
 She has volunteered for many organizations and participated at all UPSES Festa’s following in her family’s footsteps.
 Most recently Gayle was the President of the Cabrillo Civic Club of SD.
 In her free time she supports and volunteers for a variety of different organizations at the UPSES hall and enjoys it very much.

 Julia A. Freitas